UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/NHSE_intro.md

 <sup>2</sup>NPEX and IELISA cover England, Northern Ireland, Scotland and Wales.
 <sup>3</sup>Other mental health datasets that will be available are (i) Mental Health Minimum Data Set (MHMDS; 01/04/2006-31/08/2014); and (ii) Mental Health and Learning Disabilities Data Set (MHLDDS; 01/09/2014-31/12/2015).
 <sup>4</sup>MORTALITY and DEMOGRAPHICS cover England and Wales.
-DHSC: Department of Health and Social Care; NDRS: National Disease Registration Service; NHSE: NHS England; ONS: Office for National Statistics
+DHSC: Department of Health and Social Care; NHSE: NHS England; ONS: Office for National Statistics